mweel1/usa_high_level/department-of-education/index.md

 ## Starting a School

-Starting a school requires the proper licensing, finding enrolment, and registering a domain based on your grade level.
+Starting a school requires the proper licensing, finding enrolment, registering a domain, and secure funding.

 ### Licensing

 A person is [licensed](./teacher-license-requirements/) to become a teacher, where their certificate is placed in their personal profile.

 A list of educational opportunities are provided for teachers to become licensed at the department of education which include colleges, and trade schools and will have their own set of requirements when applying to become a teacher.
+Teachers will know what markets to find where teaching deficiencies are occurring.

 ### Domain Registration

 #### Schools

-Once licensed with their certificate they will apply to register .K6-school or .HS-school with their certificate subject credentials.
+Once licensed with their certificate they will receive a license to register .K6-school or .HS-school with their certificated subject credentials.

 #### Districts

-A .district domain will have all the services for the district that work with the schools, and the state.

 Districts are created at the state level where the district must have:

 - Schools that fill all subject matter required by the state
 - Enrollment for the next year
-- All teacher salaries are 30% greater than the median income.
+- All teacher salaries are 30% of the minimum wage in their area.

 ## Credit Requirements